traildb/traildb/doc/docs/tutorial.md

 statistics.
 In fact, in `wikipedia-history.tdb` you can find over 4500 users whose name ends with `bot`.
-As a fun follow up exercise, you can write a script that tries to detect bots based on their behavior which is often very characteristic and easy to distinguish from human contributors.
+As a fun follow up exercise, you can write a script that tries to detect bots based on their behavior that is often very characteristic and easy to distinguish from human contributors.